nifelover/testingfornifers/Chugjug.md

-will you be my pro fornite gamer? pro formtioine gamers can we get a win this weekend? take me to loot lake
+will you be my pro fornite gamer? pro formtioine gamers can we get a win this weekend? take me to loot lake lets change the game mode and we can disco dominate lets hop on an ATK take me to the zone im running kinda low on mats  i need to break some stones dressed in all his fancy clothes hes got renigate raider and hes probably a pro he just shot my back i turned back and i attack i just got a virtory royal